Module digint.digint

 digint

-Holds the main digitwise intiger classes digint
+Holds the main digitwise intiger classes digint module.

 Classes

-class ExtendedBasedIntiger (value: Union[int, str, Iterable[Union[int, str]]] = 0, base: int = 10, *, notation_format: Optional[NotationFormat] = NotationFormat(value_symbols=('0', '1', '2', '3', '4', '5', '6', '7', '8', '9', 'A', 'B', 'C', 'D', 'E', 'F', 'G', 'H', 'I', 'J', 'K', 'L', 'M', 'N', 'O', 'P', 'Q', 'R', 'S', 'T', 'U', 'V', 'W', 'X', 'Y', 'Z', 'a', 'b', 'c', 'd', 'e', 'f', 'g', 'h', 'i', 'j', 'k', 'l', 'm', 'n', 'o', 'p', 'q', 'r', 's', 't', 'u', 'v', 'w', 'x', 'y', 'z'), undefined_symbol='?', positive_symbol='+', negative_symbol='-', radix_point_symbol='.', group_split_symbol=None, group_split_count=0, implicit_positive=True, implicit_negative=False))
+class ExtendedBasedIntiger (value: Union[int, str, Iterable[Union[int, str]]] = 0, base: int = 10, *, notation_format: Optional[NotationFormat] = NotationFormat(value_symbols=('0', '1', '2', '3', '4', '5', '6', '7', '8', '9', 'A', 'B', 'C', 'D', 'E', 'F', 'G', 'H', 'I', 'J', 'K', 'L', 'M', 'N', 'O', 'P', 'Q', 'R', 'S', 'T', 'U', 'V', 'W', 'X', 'Y', 'Z', 'a', 'b', 'c', 'd', 'e', 'f', 'g', 'h', 'i', 'j', 'k', 'l', 'm', 'n', 'o', 'p', 'q', 'r', 's', 't', 'u', 'v', 'w', 'x', 'y', 'z'), undefined_symbol='?', positive_symbol='+', negative_symbol='-', radix_point_symbol='.', group_split_symbol=None, group_split_count=0, implicit_positive=True, implicit_negative=False))-

 A mutable sequence type of intiger that has a explicitly set base, allowing for specific digit values to be get and set.